kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/static_upstream/_index.md

 ---
 title: Static Upstreams
 weight: 10
-description: Routing to explicitly and statically defined upstream (ie, not automatically discovered)
+description: Routing to explicitly and statically defined Upstreams
 ---

 Let's configure Gloo to route to a single, static Upstream.
 In this case, we'll route requests through Gloo to the JSON testing API available at `http://jsonplaceholder.typicode.com/`.